farraaaazzzzz/farraaaazzzzz/README.md

 - 👀 I’m interested in Designing
 - 🌱 I’m currently learning creating fintech applications for student use
 - 💞️ I’m looking to collaborate on products under the umbrella of fintech
-- 📫 reach me at mmy email farraaaazzzzz@gmail.com
+- 📫 reach me at my email farraaaazzzzz@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: i can negotiate anyone into anything

 <!---
 farraaaazzzzz/farraaaazzzzz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.